RFD-TV: History

 RFD-TV (Rural Free Delivery Television) was launched in 1988 by Patrick Gottsch.
-However, the channel was not picked up by any carriers.
+The channel was not picked up by any carriers.
 This attempt ended in bankruptcy.
 Another attempt was made in the 1990s, but could not get funding.
 Gottsch continued to look for programming.
 Beginning in 2000, the channel was a non-profit.
-RFD-TV was finally picked up by Dish Network in December 2000 then DirecTV in 2002.
+RFD-TV was picked up by Dish Network in December 2000 then DirecTV in 2002.
+It was initially launched as a nonprofit channel, using a loophole in federal regulations to encourage the two satellite providers to pick up the channel by carrying educational and informational content, an idea originally suggested by Dish Network.
+The Federal Communications Commission struck down this effort in 2007 due to the channel's reliance on commercial television content.
+The channel was then restructured as a for-profit enterprise, for which it rented a Nashville studio and hired experienced TV executives including Ed Frazier, former Liberty Sports CEO.

-In 2007, the channel converted to for-profit status after the Federal Communications Commission ruled that the commercial nature of RFD-TV's programming disqualified it from treatment by carriers as a programmer for noncommercial programming of an educational or informational nature.
-The company then rented a Nashville studio and hired experienced TV executives including Ed Frazier, former Liberty Sports CEO.
-A TV simulcast of Don Imus’s radio show was arranged which got RFD-TV picked up by Comcast and Time Warner.
+RFD-TV was initially conceived as effectively four channels in one space: an agriculture channel, a horse channel, a rural music and entertainment channel, and a rural lifestyle channel, relying mainly on existing programming from the syndicated market to fill its broadcast day.
+The acquisition of Imus in the Morning in 2007 after over a decade on MSNBC was designed to retain its satellite carriage after the FCC ruling as well as convince additional cable providers to add RFD-TV to its channel lineups.
+Imus left for Fox Business Network in 2009.

 RFD-HD, a high definition feed of RFD-TV that broadcasts in the 1080i resolution format, first began broadcasting in high definition in the fall of 2007.

 In mid-2009, the channel gained carriage on Cox Cable.
 RFD began a rural news department in late 2009 with bureaus in London and Washington, DC.

 Rural Media contracted with Sony Pictures Television in September 2013 to handle RFD-TV's and other properties' national ad sale.
 By August 2014, Rural Media Group began moving its Northstar Studio/RFD-TV staff and some of its Omaha, Nebraska staff into subleased office space at 49 Music Square West, Music Row in Nashville, Tennessee.
 The rest of the Omaha staff would follow in 2015 except Gottsch.

 In the 2016 presidential election, the Trump campaign purchased all possible advertising spots in the last two weeks before the election.
-By January 2017, the channel opened a bureau in Sao Paulo, Brazil to cover Brazil's growing agriculture industry, which is heavily interconnected to the United States through companies like Brazil's JBS.
+By January 2017, the channel opened a bureau in Sao Paulo, Brazil, to cover Brazil's growing agriculture industry, which is heavily interconnected to the United States through companies like Brazil's JBS.

 A Canadian version of the channel was launched on February 1, 2020, on Shaw Direct television systems through a partnership with Rural Media.